-- There is an increase in submitted proposals led by Italian PIs; - There is an increase in accepted proposals with Italian PIs; - There is an increase in the number of Italian PIs and Co-I's (i.e. there is increased participation of Italian researchers); - There is an increased territorial distribution of submitted and accepted Italian proposals. - Over the last three cycles the fraction of Italian-PI proposals (relative to submitted Italian-PI proposals) that are accepted increases with each cycle, and in the latest cycle they performed better than any other EU-country; - Over 4 cycles, Italy "breaks even": proposals with Italian PIs account for about 8% of all submitted EU-executive proposals, as well as for about 8% of all accepted EU-executive proposals.
-These percentages are similar to those for the other ESO observing facilities; - Averaged over 4 cycles, the countries that do better than Italy all already had strong mm-astronomy groups and/or privileged access to (sub)mm telescopes.
-But Italian astronomers are catching up fast.
+- There is an increase in submitted proposals led by Italian PIs;

+- There is an increase in accepted proposals with Italian PIs;

+- There is an increase in the number of Italian PIs and Co-I's (i.e. there is increased participation of Italian researchers);

+- There is an increased territorial distribution of submitted and accepted Italian proposals.

+- Over the last three cycles the fraction of Italian-PI proposals (relative to submitted Italian-PI proposals) that are accepted increases with each cycle;

+- Over 4 cycles, Italy "breaks even": proposals with Italian PIs account for about 8% of all submitted EU-executive proposals , as well as for about 8% of all accepted EU-executive proposals;

+- Averaged over 4 cycles, the countries that do better than Italy all already had strong mmastronomy groups and/or privileged access to (sub)mm telescopes (IRAM-partners; The Netherlands; Sweden and other nordic countries).

-$^{1}$ the $5^{th}$ Call was issued 22 March 2016; the results will not be known until Summer and thus cannot be included in the statistics presented here.
+1the 5^{th} Call was issued 22 March 2016; the results will not be known until Summer and thus cannot be included in the statistics presented here.

-&lt;sup>2Cycles 0,1,2 - Cycle 3 will be active until Sept.
+$^{^{2}}$ Cycles 0,1,2 - Cycle 3 will be active until Sept.
 2016